AliceWonderMiscreations/php-ccm/RPM_SPEC.md

 top.

 * `pkgvendor`
-The vendor of what is being packaged, e.g. `sabre`
+The vendor of what is being packaged, e.g. `sabre`.
+This should _always_ be lower case.

 * `pkgname`
-The name of what is being packaged, e.g. `xml`
+The name of what is being packaged, e.g. `xml`.
+This should _always_ be lower case.

 * `pkgversion`
 The version of the package as it would be defined in a `composer.json` file